The silhouette of a pyramid, rising starkly against the horizon, is surprisingly universal and appears in multiple cultures in human history.

 This common function reflects a shared understanding of pyramids as links between the earthly realm and the divine.

-In particularly, their towering heights seen as bridges between humans and heaven.
+Their towering heights can be seen as bridges between humans and heaven.

 Secondly, the construction of pyramids often represented a significant investment of resources.